byandell/ESIIL/docs/EarthDataAnalytics/index.md

 # Redlining Project

 The focus city of my redlining project is Madison, WI.
-The goal of my project was to learn how to build a Python package, [landmapy Python package](https://github.com/byandell-envsys/landmapy).
+The goal of my project was to learn how to build a [landmapy Python package](https://github.com/byandell-envsys/landmapy).
 This package is used in the Jupyter notebook [madison.ipynb](https://github.com/earthlab-education/fundamentals-04-redlining-byandell/blob/main/notebooks/madison.ipynb)